wandersick/exchange-migration-checklist/exchange-2016-migration-checklist.md

       - Massive amount of transaction logs could be generated during migration on the destination server which could take significant amount of disk space
       - May assume 1GB logs per 1GB mailbox data
       - Keep monitoring disk space usage on target server
-  3. Migrate arbitration mailboxes first
+  3. Migrate arbitration mailboxes first (it is recommended to move all arbitration mailboxes to the latest version of Exchange [as soon as possible](https://blog.rmilne.ca/2016/09/15/when-to-move-arbitration-mailboxes/), after verifying the health of the latest installation.
+Do not migrate user mailboxes until it is done.)
       - Check
+        - Set-ADServerSettings -ViewEntireForest:$true
         - Get-Mailbox -Arbitration | Select name,database
       - Do
-        - Get-Mailbox -Arbitration | New-MoveRequest
+        - Get-Mailbox -Arbitration &lt;Legacy_Database_Name&gt; | New-MoveRequest -TargetDatabase &lt;Target Database&gt;
+      - Verify
+        - Get-MoveRequest
         - Get-MoveRequest | Get-MoveRequestStatistics
-      - Verify
         - Check report &quot;Report: Download the report for this user&quot;.
 Look for start time and end time, error messages (if failed), etc.
   4. Move shared mailboxes and delegates altogether
       - Chief Executive Officer + his/her assistant